Typography Scale Systems: Architecting a Token-Driven Type Foundation

 };

 Automated validation pipelines enforce WCAG 2.2 AA compliance by auditing computed font sizes against minimum contrast thresholds and optimal line-height ratios.
-CI/CD integrations run AST-based linting rules that flag hardcoded rem or px declarations, redirecting developers to the centralized token registry.
-For fluid responsiveness, teams should implement Mapping typography tokens to CSS clamp functions to eliminate media query bloat while preserving accessibility across dynamic viewport constraints.
+CI integrations run AST-based linting rules that flag hardcoded rem or px declarations and redirect developers to the centralized token registry.

 GitHub Actions CI Workflow (.github/workflows/typography-audit.yml)